kraftartberlin-micha/slim-ms/README.md

 # slim-ms
-A small clean fast and simple PHP-Microservice with no dependencies
+A small clean fast and simple PHP-Microservice

-(docker, nginx, php7.3.9, composer, unittest, cleancode, psr2+4, 100% coverage, ..)
+## keys
+docker, docker-compose, makefile, nginx, nginx reverse proxy(fullpagecache), browsercache, php-fpm, php-cli, composer, phpunit, single containers, php7.3.9, cleancode, psr2+4, 100% coverage, phpstan, dependency injection, no dependencies to external libs/packages, skeleton with small democode, not for production

 Only for katas, tests, internal projects or as a little help to start your own shit

-## introduction
+# introduction

-### flow
-- startpoint is index.php in public
+- startpoint is `index.php` in public
-- loading autoloader and factory
-- calls requesthandler to handle request

-### architecture
-- factory to create & inject classes
+- loading autoloader, factory & router
-- router to call correct requesthandler
+- router calls correct requesthandler
-- requesthandler do stuff with request and return response like demo
+- requesthandler do stuff with request and return response

-  - using a service with a repository to deliver data (see comming son, maybe this layer will droped)
+## host
+- is different between mac/linux/w7/w8+w10
+  - w7: 192.168.99.100 (docker toolbox)
+  - linux/mac: localhost

+## ports
+- 8080 for nginx
+- 8081 for nginx reverse-proxy (fullpagecache)

+## endpoints
+- `/` or `/everything/that/not/matches` with `GET` will return `index`
+- `/product` with `GET` will return all products as json
+- `/product` with `POST` will add or update data and return all products as json
+  - for required payload check the unittests :P

-### makefile commands
+## makefile commands

 run `make composer` to run install vendor with composer-containerrun `make composer_update` to  update vendor with composer-container